graph TD

 Example:

-= extract_property(item.get("dcterms:title", []), 1)
+title = extract_property(item.get("dcterms:title", []), 1)

-title = extract_property(item.get("dcterms:creator", []), 2, as_uri=True) creator_link
+creator_link = extract_property(item.get("dcterms:creator", []), 2, as_uri=True)extract_combined_values(props: list) -> list

 Purpose: Combines text values and URI references from properties into a single array.